 Ceramic water filter production protocols

 These general production protocols have been compiled by Potters Without Borders.
-They recommend purchasing filters from an organization that has received international training.
-However, the minimum standards for an organization producing without the benefit of international training are:
+It is recommended to purchase filters from an organization that has received training on the production and firing of ceramic water filters by industry experts and/or certified trainers.
+However, the minimum standards for an organization producing without the benefit of such training are:

 Be able to document steps in their production process (forming, firing and post firing operations)